You will need to pinch yourself to see if you're dreaming while vacationing in Hallstatt, Austria!

 There's different ways you can do it and this site helps you get started.

 Maybe I'm like a little kid, but I still think funiculars are so cool!
 Ride the funicular up the mountain to the Hallein Salt Mines.
 Not only is it fun but it will save you an hour hike up the mountain.
 From there you can go underground and walk through the tunnels and rooms.
 You can even visit the underground lake (okay, awesome!!), take the slide down deeper into the mine, or ride the miner's train.

 Block out 3-4 hours for this activity.
-Buy tickets online (looks like a roundtrip funicular ticket and a ticket to the mine is about 30 Euros).
+Buy tickets online (looks like a roundtrip funicular ticket and a ticket to the mine is about 30 euros for students and groups).

 The actual mine is a bit outside of the city of Hallstatt, so you'll need to arrange transportation.
 If you book a tour, that is probably included, or you can book a train ticket to get you from Hallstatt to Hallein.